omarmeky/cordova-plugin-contacts/README.md

 Plugin documentation: [doc/index.md](doc/index.md)

-Edited the official org.apache.cordova.contacts plugin so that it only shows visible contacts on Android (i.e. the ones you would see if you clicked on "Contacts" in Android, not the so called contacts that are returned from things like email history and the like)
+Edited the official org.apache.cordova.contacts plugin so that it only shows visible contacts on Android (i.e. the ones you would see if you clicked on "Contacts" in Android, not the so called contacts that are returned from things like email history and the like).
+Note that this edit only accounts for instances where no search term is provided when searching for contacts.